OmnipotentBlade/portfolio/README.md

 https://aosman.vercel.app/

 - This is the repo that contains the production source code for my personal portfolio website.
-- Written using Next.js, TailwindCSS, hosted on Vercel
+- Written using Next.js, TailwindCSS, and hosted on Vercel